devedge/merkle-tree-gen/README.md

 var merkle = require('node-merkle-tree');

 var args = {
-    // The elements are converted .toString() before being hashed
+    // The elements are converted to a string with JSON.stringify() before being hashed
     array: [12, someObject, "string1", "string2", secondObject],
     hashalgo: 'sha256'  // optional, defaults to sha256
 }